 - i.
-Subdivision layouts are to provide for a range of housing types including dwelling houses, dual occupancies and medium density housing; - Unless assessment of topography during development applications demonstrates anticipated dwelling yields are not possible, each stage nominated on the Cumbalum Precinct B Structure Plan (Figure 1 - Appendix C) is to achieve the target dwelling yields nominated in the Table below;
+Subdivision layouts are to provide for a range of housing types including dwelling houses, dual occupancies and medium density housing; - ii.
+Each stage nominated on the Cumbalum Precinct B Structure Plan (Figure 1 Appendix C) is to achieve the target dwelling yields nominated in the Table below;